Lieutenant governor (United States): New Jersey

 In November 2005, New Jersey voters approved a constitutional amendment to create the office of lieutenant governor, which became effective with the 2009 general election.
 The state's first lieutenant governor, Kim Guadagno, took office in January 2010.

 The position was created in response to the unusual circumstances surrounding the aftermath of the 2001 gubernatorial election.
-Senate President Donald DiFrancesco became acting governor earlier that year after Christine Todd Whitman resigned to take office as EPA Administrator.
-DiFrancesco's term as Senate president expired one week before governor-elect Jim McGreevey assumed office in January 2002, and the 2001 State Senate elections resulted in the balance of the New Jersey Senate being tied between the two parties.
+Senate President Donald DiFrancesco became acting governor early that year after Christine Todd Whitman resigned to take office as EPA Administrator.
+DiFrancesco's term as Senate president expired one week before governor-elect Jim McGreevey was to assume office in January 2002, and the 2001 State Senate elections resulted in the balance of the New Jersey Senate being tied between the two parties.
 Due to the tie, Democrat Richard Codey and Republican John O. Bennett were elected as Senate co-presidents, and in the 90-minute period between the expiration of DiFrancesco's term and the swearing-in of Codey and Bennett, State Attorney General John Farmer Jr. served as acting governor due to the position of Senate president being vacant.
 Subsequently, Bennett and Codey served as acting governor for three days each until McGreevey took office.
 All told, five people had served as governor or acting governor in the space of eight days.